 - research the employer and industry (refer to the information in the previous career stages)

-- read the job application again
+- read your job application and the advertisement again

-- refer to information about the interview and contact the Human Resources officer to clarify the dates, location and requirements if necessary
+- refer to information about the interview and contact the Human Resources Officer to clarify the dates, location and requirements if necessary

 - take a drive to the location in advance to see how long it takes and where to park your car

 - visualise a perfect interview

 - focus on how you will promote yourself